 Lumo had the makings of an instant classic.
-A retro tribute without the retro graphics, combined with an adorable character make for a very tempting game.
+A retro tribute without the retro graphics, combined with an adorable character makes for a very attractive game.
 It even had pop culture references to yesteryears that some people would recognize.
 But mechanically, Lumo had critical flaws.
-Isometric views should never be hindrance to gameplay, but rather a style of presentation that offers a unique experience.
+Isometric views should never be a hindrance to gameplay, but rather a style of presentation that offers a unique experience.
 And that’s where the game fell short.

 Note: Rising Star Games provided a copy for review purposes.